alvin-alvo/Tata-IIIC-Internship-Jan-2024/index.md

    * Building various parts of ball bearing and assembling it using **Creo**

 ### Day 4
-   * Work from home day of creating a github post about the internship
+   * Work from home day of creating a github post documenting the internship

 ### Day 5
    * Industrial visit at Kallippadam - **Vijaya Polymers** and **The Metal Industries**